zasimms/meteo473/README.md

   - Compared GFS intensity track of Hurricane Ian to the observed intensity.
   - Visualized GFS wind and pressure fields surrounding Hurricane Ian at landfall to the observed intensity.
   - Compared GFS and GEFS predicted sea-level pressure with observed values, as well as the storm's center.

+### Milestone 3: Advanced Visualization of Forecast Data
+- **Objectives**:
+  - Explore the ensemble spread and relationships in GEFS forecast variables using scatterplots.
+  - Visualize GFS model rainfall forecasts spatially.
+  - Map 10-meter wind speed and direction from the GFS model.
+- **Datasets & Tools**:
+  - GEFS and GFS model forecast data, accessed via the Herbie Python package.
+  - Data processing and visualization with `pandas`, `numpy`, `matplotlib`, and `cartopy`.
+- **Methods & Accomplishments**:
+  - Produced scatterplots to assess relationships and spread among ensemble members for Ian's track location.
+  - Created spatial maps of GFS-predicted rainfall over Florida during Ian’s landfall.
+  - Mapped 10-meter wind speed and direction from the GFS model.

 ## Tools & Technologies
 - Python (pandas, numpy, xarray, matplotlib, cartopy, datetime)